-Peter Bevelin‘s first book, Seeking Wisdom from Darwin to Munger, is a one of the best books you’ve probably never heard of.
+Peter Bevelin‘s first book, Seeking Wisdom from Darwin to Munger, is one of the best books you’ve probably never heard of.
 He’s just released another book, A Few Lessons from Sherlock Holmes (Kindle), aimed at those who want to improve their thinking.

-I’m a big fan of Sherlock Holmes and Peter is not the first person to explore the wisdom that can be drawn.
+I’m a big fan of Sherlock Holmes, and Peter is not the first person to explore the wisdom that can be drawn.
 Maria Konnikova’s book, Mastermind: How To Think Like Sherlock Holmes, takes a deep look at Sherlock Holmes’s methodology to develop the habits of mind that will allow us to mindfully engage the world.

 Peter’s book is shorter than Maria’s and encourages you to draw your own conclusions.
 He’s distilled Arthur Conan Doyle’s famous detective Sherlock Holmes into principles and quotes.